randyjaillet/noticeable/readme.md

 ### `ele`

-The actual `div.opti` as a jQuery object.
+The actual `.noticeable` as a jQuery object.